 —Are you crazy?
 You’re risking your life for one line in a book that no one reads anyway.

-—First of all, it’s funny you put it that way, because that’s exactly what the main character says!
-And second, even if I get bitten, and I know I won’t, I have all the antidotes.
+—And anyway, even if I do get bitten, and I know I won’t, I have all the antidotes.

 Gordon pointed to a neatly-arranged set of bottles, labeled with the scientific name of each snake present with him in the cage.
 Frank clutched his forehead and let out a sigh.